The Founding Lab

 • You teach, or design learning, for ages 10–18.

-• You can run one redesigned assignment with real students during the four weeks.
+• You can run one redesigned assignment with real students this term.

 • You are willing to share what happens — including what fails.